omnilaboratory/OmniBOLT-spec/OmniBOLT-03-RSMC-and-OmniLayer-Transactions.md

     * [`32*byte`:`temporary_channel_id`]: the same as the `temporary_channel_id` in the `open_channel` message.

-Alice creats the asset funding transaction and asks Bob to verify and sign this transaction.
+Alice creates the asset funding transaction and asks Bob to verify and sign this transaction.

 1. type: -35 (asset_funding_signed)
 2. data:
     * [`channel_id`:`channel_id`]: generated by exclusive-OR of the funding_txid and the funding_output_index from the asset_funding_created message.